-The University of Washington Master of Science in Data Science is an evening program designed for professionals from diverse backgrounds who wish to pursue a career in data science.
-This new program offers a comprehensive, interdisciplinary curriculum, developed by leading faculty from six top-ranked UW departments and schools, in partnership with the eScience Institute:
+The University of Washington Master of Science in Data Science is an evening program designed for professionals and recent college graduates who want to pursue a career in data science.
+This program offers a comprehensive, interdisciplinary curriculum, developed by leading faculty from six top-ranked UW departments and schools, in partnership with the eScience Institute:

 Combining practically focused and technically rigorous training in statistical modeling, machine learning, software engineering, data management, data visualization and user interface design, the Master of Science in Data Science provides a powerful platform to advance in the data science field.

-This program is designed with working professionals in mind, with classes held in the evenings on the UW campus.
+Classes are held in the evening on the UW campus.
 You can elect to take the program on a full- or part-time basis.
 Full-time students take two courses per quarter, attending class two evenings a week to complete the program in one-and-a-half years.
 Part-time students take one course per quarter, attending class one evening a week to complete the degree in three years.

-The curriculum consists of nine core courses, eight classroom-based courses and one capstone project.
+The curriculum consists of nine core courses and a capstone project.
 For more details, see the Courses & Curriculum page.

 Who Should Apply

-The Master of Science in Data Science is geared to professionals who may be employed full-time in technical or business positions.
+The Master of Science in Data Science is geared to working professionals and recent college graduates who want to work in data science.